QMSforever/Causal-Inference/README.md

 2. **Blackwell, Matthew.
 (2013)**: "A Framework for Dynamic Causal Inference in Political Science."
 Blackwell provides a framework for assessing causality in dynamic political contexts.
 3. **Blackwell, M. and Yamauchi, S. (2021)**: "Adjusting for Unmeasured Confounding in Marginal Structural Models".
 4. **Blackwell, Matthew and Soichiro Yamauchi.
 (2021)**: "Adjusting for Unmeasured Confounding in Marginal Structural Models with Propensity-Score Fixed Effects."
+### PanelMatch
+1. **Imai, Kosuke, In Song Kim, and Erik Wang.
+(2021)**: "Matching Methods for Causal Inference with Time-Series Cross-Section Data."
+The authors propose matching methods tailored for time-series cross-section data in causal inference.

 ## Software and Practical Guides
 ### Software and Practical Guides
+1. **Liu, L., Wang, Y., and Xu, Y. (2022)**: "A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data".
+Practical guide for implementing counterfactual estimators.
-18. **Mou, H., Liu, L., and Xu, Y. (2023)**: "Panel Data Visualization in R (panelView) and Stata (panelview)".
+2. **Mou, H., Liu, L., and Xu, Y. (2023)**: "Panel Data Visualization in R (panelView) and Stata (panelview)".
 Tools for visualizing panel data.

-20. **Liu, L., Wang, Y., and Xu, Y. (2022)**: "A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data".
-Practical advice for implementing counterfactual estimators.
-17. **Xu, Y. (2017)**: "Generalized Synthetic Control Method: Causal Inference with Interactive Fixed Effects Models".
-A practical guide to the generalized synthetic control method, useful for applied researchers.